Special Enrollment Periods and Qualifying Life Events

 Your Special Enrollment Period generally lasts for 60 days, starting from the day of your QLE.

-Your policy will generally be effective on the first day of the month following your application, regardless of what date you complete your application.
+Your policy will generally become effective on the first day of the month following your application, regardless of the date you complete it.

 Countdown Begins on the Day

-Your Special Enrollment Period is a 60-day health insurance enrollment window.
-It begins on the day your qualifying life event takes place.
+Your Special Enrollment Period is a 60-day health insurance enrollment window that begins on the day your qualifying life event occurs.

 This means that if you get married on May 31, you must enroll in a new health insurance plan before the end of July.
 If you quit your job to form your own business, you have 60 days from the last day of employment to get new healthcare coverage.
 Once the 60-day window has passed, you have to wait until the regular Open Enrollment Period to obtain health insurance coverage or update your current coverage.